qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config.rst

   * *<jobname>* Each job's value is a map describing the job.
 The describing map can have any number of the following keys:

+    * :ref:`add-script <pages/tool/generator_config_ref#api>` A list of URIs that will be loaded first thing when the app starts.
     * :ref:`api <pages/tool/generator_config_ref#api>` Triggers the generation of a custom Apiviewer application.
     * :ref:`asset-let <pages/tool/generator_config_ref#asset-let>` Defines macros that will be replaced in #asset hints in source files.
 (See special section on the :ref:`"asset-let" key <pages/tool/generator_config_articles#asset-let_key>`).
     * :ref:`cache <pages/tool/generator_config_ref#cache>` Define the path to cache directories, most importantly to the compile cache.
 (See special section on the :ref:`pages/tool/generator_config_articles#cache_key` key).
     * :ref:`clean-files <pages/tool/generator_config_ref#clean-files>` Triggers clean-up of files and directories within a project and the framework, e.g. deletion of generated files, cache contents, etc.
+    * :ref:`collect-environment-info <pages/tool/generator_config_ref#collect-environment-info>` Collects various information about the qooxdoo environment (like version, cache, etc.) and prints it to the console.
     * :ref:`combine-images <pages/tool/generator_config_ref#combine-images>` Triggers creation of a combined image file that contains various images.
     * :ref:`compile <pages/tool/generator_config_ref#compile>` Triggers the generation of a source or build version of the application.
+    * :ref:`compile-options <pages/tool/generator_config_ref#compile-options>` Define various options that influence compile runs (both source and build version).
     * :ref:`copy-files <pages/tool/generator_config_ref#copy-files>` Triggers files/directories to be copied, usually between source and build version.
     * :ref:`copy-resources <pages/tool/generator_config_ref#copy-resources>` Triggers the copying of resources, usually between source and build version.
     * :ref:`dependencies <pages/tool/generator_config_ref#dependencies>` Fine-tune the processing of class dependencies.